softwaremill/scalar-conf-website/README.md

   ...
 ```

-Colors/style of map can be changed at the bottom of the same file
+Colors/style of the map can be changed at the bottom of the same file.

 ```
   // MAP STYLES - makes map blue